ltkhiem/TermCon/README.md

 - others (to be confirmed)

 ## Update Logs
+- Changed to nvim, with lazyvim config
+- Used TPM (Tmux Plugin Manager) for tmux.

+### Long ago
 - Currently only providing setup for vim
 - Other settings will be updated in future.